reaktoro/reaktoro/README.rst

 Contributors
 ============

-You can see the list of awesome people who has contributed to Reaktoro in the `contributors page <https://github.com/reaktoro/Reaktoro/graphs/contributors>`__.
+You can see the list of awesome people who has contributed code to Reaktoro in the `contributors page <https://github.com/reaktoro/Reaktoro/graphs/contributors>`__.

+We would love to have you as a contributor too!

 License
 =======